|

 this photo:

-called a "4 seam" because when it is pitched, the ball will rotate
+grip is called a "4 seam" because when it is pitched, the ball

-top-to-bottom (as seen by the catcher) with all 4-seams digging
+will rotate top-to-bottom (as seen by the catcher) with all

-into the air.
-It is a more sure grip because of the
+4-seams digging into the air.
+It is a more sure grip

-traction on the stitches of the ball, and also prepares the
+because of the traction on the stitches of the ball, and also

 pitches.

-very important topic.
-The bottom line is DON'T
+is a very important topic.
+The bottom line is

-LET YOUR PITCHER FEEL LIKE SHE HAS TO BE ABLE TO THROW A LOT OF
+DON'T LET YOUR PITCHER FEEL LIKE SHE HAS TO BE ABLE TO THROW A LOT

 There is a lot of peer pressure put on